 Ceramic mixing bowls are heavy, chip easily, and come in a huge variety of colors.
 Ceramic mixing bowls tend to be used as serving bowls.

 Glass mixing bowls are very heavy, very breakable, and made from heat-resistant tempered glass.
-Glass mixing bowls can act as a microwave-safe bowl and a serving bowl.
+Glass mixing bowls can act as microwave-safe bowls and serving bowls.
 The sizing of glass mixing bowls is somewhat limited, and they tend to be a tad more expensive than stainless steel bowls.

-You can purchase glass mixing bowls with sealable lids, which makes them ideal as a serving vessel or one to store a large number of leftovers in.
+You can purchase glass mixing bowls with sealable lids, which makes them ideal as a serving vessel or one to store a large number of leftovers.

 Pyrex and Anchor Hocking make excellent glass mixing bowls, which are relatively affordable at your local big box or grocery store.